BLOG

 Reverse Exchange

 The Internal Revenue Service (IRS) does not allow a taxpayer to hold the replacement property and the relinquished property simultaneously.
 This restriction can present challenges to investors who would like to purchase their replacement property before selling their relinquished property when a reverse exchange is required.
 The timeline of a reverse 1031 exchange, sometimes called a parking exchange, is the same as a forward exchange.
 The main difference is that instead of the QI holding funds, they hold a property.
-After hiring the qualified intermediary, the taxpayer and QI will open an LLC that will act as the The transfer of the relinquished property to the Qualified Intermediary, and the receipt of the replacement property from the Qualified Intermediary is considered an exchange.
-To be compliant with IRC Section 1031, the transaction must be properly structured, rather than being a sale to one party followed by a purchase from another party.
+After hiring the qualified intermediary, the taxpayer and QI will open an LLC that will act as the Also referred to as an "EAT", is typically a special purpose, limited-liability company that is used to own the legal title to property that is being parked as part of a reverse exchange.
+An exchange accommodation titleholder may not be a disqualified person.
 Exchange Accommodation Titleholder (EAT), which will hold the replacement property as the taxpayer sells the relinquished property.
 Once the EAT has taken the title of the new property, the exchanger has 45 days to identify the property they will be selling.
 After the initial 45 days, the taxpayer has the remaining 135 days of the total 180 to sell the property they identified and finalize the exchange.

 Build-to-Suit or Improvement Exchange